 - Treatment in Germany with Booking Health

-Who may need hip replacement for coxarthrosis?
+Who may a need hip replacement for coxarthrosis?

 A person can live with this pathology for some time.
 He suffers from pain but takes painkillers.
 At first, arthrosis worsens only periodically, and pain appears under load.
 Then it begins to torment the person at rest, and painkillers become less and less effective.
 In addition, their constant intake is harmful to health and often causes gastrointestinal bleeding.

-Cost of hip replacement surgery in hip coxarthrosis starts from €11,783.
+The cost of hip replacement surgery in hip coxarthrosis starts from €11,783.
 You can find prices for other treatment options on the Booking Health website.

 The best hospitals for the treatment of hip osteoarthritis in Germany are: